FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
-- callback: callback when obtaining transaction receipt
+-callback: callback when getting transaction receipt

 **Return value**